Tmeister/wp-api-jwt-auth/README.md

 ```

-Finally activate the plugin within your wp-admin.
+Finally activate the plugin within the plugin dashboard.

 ## Namespace and Endpoints

-When the plugin is activated, a new namespace is added
+When the plugin is activated, a new namespace is added.

 ```